pancakeswap/pancake-document/products/coming-soon/new-cake-pool.md

 ![New Cake Pool](../../.gitbook/assets/cake-pool-enabled1.png)

-## What’s the difference between “Flexible” and “Fixed-Term”?
+## What’s the difference between “Flexible” and “Fixed-Term” staking?

-**With both pools, you can simply stake your CAKE tokens to earn more CAKE tokens with no deposit fees.**&#x20;
+With both, you can simply stake your CAKE tokens to earn more CAKE tokens with no deposit fees.
+Both staking options auto-compound CAKE rewards for you.
+Flexible staking allows users to stake CAKE and earn rewards with the ability to unstake whenever they please.
+Fixed-term staking offers users the opportunity to maximize their yield and earn even more CAKE by locking their staked CAKE for a period of time they choose, earning a linearly boosted APY compared to flexible staking.

-But there are differences:
+Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options.
+Because of this, you can only choose on staking option at a time.

+More details about the differences below:

 ### Flexible Staking